dhecar/Motoscoot_V8/sine_qz_print/README.md

 # qz_print
-Adaptation to print to EPL printer with openerp 7
+Adaptation to print to Zebra EPL printer with Odoo 8

-# TODO solve problem in qz_print_config.py   (qz.fields model not save qz_field_id)
-# TODO GET field directly from model at te moment of print .
-Now not work